Zacks Investment Research Upgrades The Container Store Group (NYSE:TCS) to Buy

-Zacks Investment Research upgraded shares of The Container Store Group (NYSE:TCS) from a hold rating to a buy rating in a research note issued to investors on Thursday, Zacks.com reports.
-Zacks Investment Research currently has $14.00 price objective on the specialty retailer’s stock.
+The Container Store Group (NYSE:TCS) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Friday, Zacks.com reports.
+The firm presently has a $15.00 target price on the specialty retailer’s stock.
+Zacks Investment Research‘s price objective indicates a potential upside of 15.47% from the stock’s previous close.

 According to Zacks, “The Container Store Group, Inc. operates as a specialty retailer of storage and organization products in the United States.
 The company operates in two segments, TCS and Elfa.
 TCS segment consists of its retail stores, ebsite and call center.
 Elfa segment designs and manufactures component-based shelving and drawer systems that are customizable for any area of the home, including closets, kitchens, offices and garages.
 The Container Store Group, Inc. is headquartered in Coppell, Texas. “

-In other The Container Store Group news, CEO Satish Malhotra bought 20,500 shares of the stock in a transaction that occurred on Thursday, May 20th.
-The shares were acquired at an average price of $12.25 per share, with a total value of $251,125.00.
-Following the completion of the purchase, the chief executive officer now directly owns 70,600 shares in the company, valued at approximately $864,850.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-59.60% of the stock is owned by company insiders.
+In other news, CEO Satish Malhotra acquired 20,500 shares of The Container Store Group stock in a transaction that occurred on Thursday, May 20th.
+The stock was purchased at an average price of $12.25 per share, for a total transaction of $251,125.00.
+Following the purchase, the chief executive officer now directly owns 70,600 shares in the company, valued at approximately $864,850.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 59.60% of the company’s stock.

-Several institutional investors have recently bought and sold shares of TCS.
-Blair William & Co.
-IL increased its holdings in shares of The Container Store Group by 3.8% during the fourth quarter.
-Blair William & Co.
-IL now owns 21,800 shares of the specialty retailer’s stock worth $208,000 after buying an additional 800 shares in the last quarter.
-Price T Rowe Associates Inc. MD increased its holdings in The Container Store Group by 5.8% during the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 15,235 shares of the specialty retailer’s stock valued at $254,000 after purchasing an additional 829 shares in the last quarter.
-Jane Street Group LLC raised its position in The Container Store Group by 8.6% in the 4th quarter.
-Jane Street Group LLC now owns 15,123 shares of the specialty retailer’s stock valued at $144,000 after purchasing an additional 1,193 shares during the last quarter.
-Prudential Financial Inc. boosted its stake in The Container Store Group by 4.6% in the first quarter.
-Prudential Financial Inc. now owns 34,272 shares of the specialty retailer’s stock worth $570,000 after purchasing an additional 1,492 shares in the last quarter.
-Finally, Dorsey Wright & Associates grew its holdings in shares of The Container Store Group by 135.4% during the first quarter.
-Dorsey Wright & Associates now owns 2,858 shares of the specialty retailer’s stock worth $48,000 after purchasing an additional 1,644 shares during the last quarter.
+A number of institutional investors have recently modified their holdings of TCS.
+Harvest Fund Management Co.
+Ltd acquired a new position in The Container Store Group during the 1st quarter valued at approximately $27,000.
+Tradition Wealth Management LLC acquired a new position in The Container Store Group during the 1st quarter valued at approximately $28,000.
+Citigroup Inc. increased its stake in The Container Store Group by 147.3% during the 4th quarter.
+Citigroup Inc. now owns 4,793 shares of the specialty retailer’s stock valued at $46,000 after purchasing an additional 2,855 shares in the last quarter.
+Dorsey Wright & Associates increased its stake in The Container Store Group by 135.4% during the 1st quarter.
+Dorsey Wright & Associates now owns 2,858 shares of the specialty retailer’s stock valued at $48,000 after purchasing an additional 1,644 shares in the last quarter.
+Finally, Captrust Financial Advisors increased its stake in The Container Store Group by 6,964.0% during the 1st quarter.
+Captrust Financial Advisors now owns 3,532 shares of the specialty retailer’s stock valued at $59,000 after purchasing an additional 3,482 shares in the last quarter.
 Institutional investors and hedge funds own 84.18% of the company’s stock.

 The Container Store Group, Inc operates as a retailer of storage and organization products and solutions in the United States.
 It operates through two segments, The Container Store and Elfa.
 The company provides approximately 11,000 products designed to help customers.
 Its merchandise category includes Custom Closets, including elfa, Laren, and Avera branded products and installation services, as well as closet lifestyle department products; storage, long-term storage, and shelving; kitchen and trash; office, collections, and hooks; bath, travel, and laundry; gift packaging, seasonal, and impulse; and others.